Use a Sliced Sprite to make a UI image

 The right side of the picture above displays the texture of original size.
 The left side displays the effect of choosing Sliced mode and enlarging the

-After opening Sprite editor, you will see there is a green line around the image, which indicates the position of the current split line of the nine rectangle grid.
+After opening Sprite Editor, you will see there is a green line around the image, which indicates the position of the current 9-sliced split line.
 Drag the mouse to the split line, you will see the shape of the cursor change, then you can press down and drag the mouse to modify the position of the split line.

-We drag the four split lines on the left/right/upper/lower side respectively and cut the image into a nine rectangle grid.
+We click and drag the four split lines at the top, bottom, and sides respectively and cut the image into a 9-slicing.
 The nine areas will apply different zooming in/out strategies when the Sprite size changes, which is as illustrated below:

 And the following picture illustrates the state of zooming in/out in different areas (the picture comes from Yannick Loriot's Blog):

-After cutting, don't forget to click the green check mark on the upper right corner of Sprite editor to save modifications to the resource.
+After cutting, don't forget to click the green check mark on the upper right corner of Sprite Editor to save modifications to the asset.

-- First, choose the Sprite node in the scene, set
+- First, select the Sprite node in the Scene/Hierarchy, set the

 Typeproperty of the Sprite as

-- Then drag the controlling point by rectangle tool to enlarge the
+- Then drag the control point with the Rect Transform Tool to enlarge the

 sizeproperty of the node.
 You can also modify the

-When using rectangle tool or directly modifying the size property of Sliced Sprite, note that the
+When using tools or directly modifying the size property of Sliced Sprite, note that the

-size as a negative number, otherwise it can't be displayed correctly in Sliced mode.
+size property value cannot be negative, otherwise it cannot be displayed normally in Sliced mode.